Nebraska Registered Agent

 A Nebraska registered agent is an individual or business entity that acts as the point of contact for your business for:

-- All communication with the State of Nebraska, such as the Florida Biennial Report and certificate of good standing
+- All communication with the State of Nebraska, such as the Nebraska Biennial Report and certificate of good standing

 - Receives all service of process for the business in any lawsuit

 Every formal business in Nebraska eg LLC, corporation, etc is required by law to have a registered agent.

 For more information on the role of registered agents, read our What is a Registered Agent guide.